Paul-J-Barrett/LoOP3R/README.md

 ### Scope

 In general the closer your variables are declared to or in your loop the better it will perform.
-This is caused by how the javascript interpretor chains scope from inner to outer declarations.
+This is caused by how the Javascript interpretor chains scope from inner to outer declarations.
 So your global variables will always be slower than a variable declared in your function.

 ### Dom Elements
 As in the scope or the Array Lengths example you do not want to access the DOM inside your loop if you can help it.